yougotwill/pyfilesort/README.md

 *Get your files sorted*

 ## Description
-Just a basic program to sort files in a directory.
+Just a basic program to sort items in a directory.
 Please use with caution.
 I have only tested this on macOS.

-Sorts files and puts them into *\_Type* folders for easy access at the top of your directory.
+Sorts files and folders and puts them into *\_Type* folders for easy access at the top of your directory.

 ## Prerequisites
 Python 2